 First Aid Treatment for Burns

-Remove the injured person from the area, douse flames with water or smother them with a blanket; but do not put yourself at risk of getting burnt.
+Remove the injured person from the area, douse flames with water or smother them with a blanket, without putting yourself at risk of getting burnt.

 If there is clothing or jewellery near the burn, remove it but do not do so if the object is stuck to the burnt skin as this may cause more damage to the skin.